dotnet/designs/accepted/2021/architecture-targeting.md

 Where appropriate, the SDK should encode a different implicit RID, such as `osx-x64` when targeting .NET Core 3.1 on Apple Silicon macOS machines with the Arm64 .NET 6 SDK.
 The SDK should understand that .NET Core 3.1 only supports x64 and not Arm64 for macOS.
 The x64 SDK should provide the same behavior in reverse.

+Tool installation with `dotnet tool install` is a particularly problematic scenario.
+At the time .NET 6 is released, one can expect that close to 100% of .NET tools (packaged via NuGet) will target a verion prior to .NET 6 and therefore be incapable on running on Arm64 (at least on macOS).
+However, when installed, the SDK will generate an apphost that matches the SDK RID.
+As a result, the tool will consistently fail to launch (since the required runtime will be missing).
+The SDK needs to apply the same implicit RID rules for .NET tools that it will apply for `dotnet build`.
+In addition, `dotnet tool install` should enable explicit RID targeting.

+Note: One can think of .NET tools as being distributed as portable apps with no apphost, with the most favorable apphost being provided just-in-time at installation.
+It's a pretty good model and aligns with the spirit of the overall design.

 ### Enable shorthand RID targeting syntax

 RIDs are a pain to use on a regular basis.
 Particularly for emulation, it would be very useful to have a shorthand model for just specifying the architecture.
 The operating system remains constant.